ccao-data/service-spark-iasworld/README.md

   directory.
 The SQL file should define SQL BETWEEN expressions, where each expression is one chunk that will be extracted by Spark during JDBC reads.
   Expressions should not be overlapping.
 Set to `null` in a job definition to disable using predicates completely.
-Defaults to `default_predicates.csv`.
+Defaults to `default_predicates.sql`.

 Long-lived job definitions are stored as YAML in `config/default_jobs.yaml`, then converted to JSON for submission.
 See `run.sh` for an example of this